Sav-A-Center: Kohl's Sav-A-Center

 After A&P purchased the Kohl's Food Stores chain, based in Wisconsin, some of those stores were re-branded as Kohl's Sav-A-Center.
 These stores were later re-branded as Kohl's Food Market or Kohl's Food Emporium before that chain went under.

 Family Mart Sav-A-Center

 In the 1980s and 1990s A&P rebranded many locations of its Southern United States The Family Mart chain as Family Mart Sav-A-Center.

 Dominion Save-A-Centre

-Beginning in the late 1980s, A&P Canada opened several stores in the Toronto area under the Save-A-Centre name.
-Its logo was the same as the American Save-A-Center, with the exceptions of being red rather than green, and Centre being the Canadian spelling of center.
-In the late 1990s, these stores were rebranded as Dominion Save-A-Centre (Dominion was another Canadian supermarket chain owned by A&P) and some remained in operation, eventually converted to Metro stores by 2009, following Metro's acquisition of A&P's Canadian properties, including Dominion.
+Beginning in the late 1980s, A&P Canada opened several stores in the Toronto area under the Sav-A-Centre name.
+Its logo was the same as the American Sav-A-Center, with the exceptions of being red rather than green.

+A&P purchased 92 Dominion stores in 1985.
+By the late 1990s, some stores were rebranded as Dominion Sav-A-Centre.
+In August 2005, A&P sold its Canada operations to Metro and the stores were all converted by 2009.